Chester-Southwood/simple-angular-movie-application/README.md

 * Make Usable for Desktop
 * Save State Between Pages, if viewing "now playing", should redirect back on that page instead of default.
   * Can save state using service (idea)
+* Add option to show Multiple Trailers instead of one hardcoded one, switch between buttons (disable the one that is playing).